Last updated: 08 February 2022

 Contact smart cards are inserted into a smart card reader, making physical contact with the reader.

-However, contactless smart cards have an antenna embedded inside the card that enables communication with the reader without physical contact.
+However, contactless smart cards have an embedded antenna inside the card, enabling communication with the reader without physical contact.
 You tap and pay.

 Contactless is easy and convenient.
 It's a significant trend everywhere now due to the recent pandemic.